 For the 2016-2017 academic year, Lindsey was awarded the Mellon-Council for European Studies Dissertation Completion Fellowship as well as travel and research fellowships from various sources.
 Lindsey also served as a Hobby Editorial Fellow at SEL Studies in English Literature 1500‚Äď1900 from 2012 to 2017.

 Upon completion of her degree, Lindsey was selected as a Postdoctoral Fellow at the Program in Writing and Communication at Rice, where she taught in the 2017-2018 academic year.¬†In Fall 2018, Lindsey began a position as Assistant Professor of English at Georgia Southern University.

 Sophia Hsu's dissertation, "Victorian Biopolitics: Life and the Novel in a Liberal Age", is a culmination of her work and research interests in the English PhD program at Rice.
 Successfully defended in Spring 2017, Sophia's dissertation was directed by Prof. Helena Michie.

-Sophia was awarded a Public Humanities Initiative Graduate Fellowship by Rice's Humanities Research Center (HRC), and taught a course in medical humanities for the HRC and the Program in Writing and Communication, where she now serves as a postdoctoral fellow during the 2017-2018 academic year.
+Sophia was awarded a Public Humanities Initiative Graduate Fellowship by Rice's Humanities Research Center (HRC), and taught a course in medical humanities for the HRC and the Program in Writing and Communication, where she now served as a postdoctoral fellow during the 2017-2018 academic year.
 In Fall 2018, Sophia began a position as Assistant Professor of English at Lehman College (CUNY).

 Lorena Gauthereau‚Äôs 2017 dissertation, ‚ÄúClass, Race, and the Coloniality of Power in Mexican American Literature,‚ÄĚ was written under the supervision of Professor Jose Aranda.
 Her fields of scholarship include Chicana/o Studies, class analysis, affect theory, and postcolonial theory.

 Lorena holds an M.A.
-From Rice in Hispanic Studies, and undertook, as a graduate students, a series of digital, recovery, and translation projects, including the Americas Archive.
+From Rice in Hispanic Studies, and undertook, as a graduate student, a series of digital, recovery, and translation projects, including the Americas Archive.

-In Fall 2017 she will take a position as a CLIR/DLF-Mellon Postdoctoral Fellow in Latin American and Caribbean Studies at the University of Houston's Recovering the US Hispanic Literary Heritage Project (Recovery Project).
+In Fall 2017, she began a position as a CLIR/DLF-Mellon Postdoctoral Fellow in Latin American and Caribbean Studies at the University of Houston's Recovering the US Hispanic Literary Heritage Project (Recovery Project).
 Beginning 2019, Lorena will also serve as the Principal Investigator for a recently-funded grant: "Immersive Pedagogy: A Symposium on Teaching and Learning with 3D, Augmented and Virtual Reality," funded by the Andrew W. Mellon Foundation and the Council on Library and Information Resources (CLIR).